-Enrollment in the myeloma trial (with ASCT) was completed in July 2014.On October 27, 2016, we announced entry into a clinical trial collaboration agreement for the assessment of our NY-ESO SPEAR T-cell in combination with Merck's anti-programmed death-1 ("PD-1") inhibitor, KEYTRUDA® (pembrolizumab), in patients with multiple myeloma.
-The study will evaluate the safety, pharmacodynamics, and preliminary efficacy of the combination, and is planned for initiation during the second half of 2017.
+On May 25, 2017, we announced initiation of a combination studyto evaluate the safety, pharmacodynamics, and preliminary efficacy of our NY-ESO SPEAR T-cell in combination with Merck's anti-programmed death-1 ("PD-1") inhibitor, KEYTRUDA® (pembrolizumab), in patients with multiple myeloma.
+Enrollment in our previous myeloma trial (with ASCT) was completed in July 2014.

-Our NSCLC program:
+· Our NSCLC program:

 A trial in NSCLC opened in 2016.
 Enrollment has been more challenging than anticipated.
-Initial data is currently anticipated in late 2017, but availability of data for publication will depend on the number of patients recruited to the trial.
+Initial data is currently anticipated in 2018, butavailability of data for publication will depend on the number of patients recruited to the trial.
 The chemotherapy preconditioning regimen has been modified in a protocol amendment to include both fludarabine and cyclophosphamide and the NY-ESO expression requirement has been modified to at least 1+ in >10% of the cells.